entozoon/slatest/README.md

 ## Ignore

-You might want to `.gitignore` your `.css` and `.js` files in the assets dir of your project, as they're likely being compiled.
+You might want to `.gitignore` your `assets/*.compiled.*` files in your project, as they're likely being compiled.
 Just a suggestion, to avoid merge conflicts with your fellow devfellows.

 ## Structure